obsinity/obsinity/documentation/architecture/00_overview.md

   - Stateless consumers parse messages into the same JSON shape and reuse the same mapping.
   - Consumer offsets/acks are managed after successful DB write.
   - `obsinity-ingest-rabbitmq` and `obsinity-ingest-kafka` are the reference implementations for AMQP queues and Kafka topics respectively.
+  - UEQ handling: if a payload cannot be mapped (unknown service/event, payload mismatch), the consumer records it in the Unconfigured Event Queue and still acknowledges the message/offset so brokers do not replay it.
+Operators can replay UEQ entries after fixing configuration.

 > **Implementation note:** Stream consumers and UEQ routing for broker inputs are planned; no worker binaries are produced in this repository today.